 3. Don’t Forget: You Might Want to Retire Someday

 Those who want to make deductible contributions to a retirement account should know the deadlines and maximum-contribution amounts.
 Most IRAs have end-of-year deadlines.

 “The exception to that rule is what’s known as a SEP, Simplified Employee Pension Plan,” Buchholz says.
 “You can make contributions to that up until the due date of the return, so April 15 of 2013, and it will still count for your 2012 tax year.”

 Check out E*Trade’s handy Traditional IRA Contribution Amounts and Deadlines chart.

-For businesses with 25 or fewer FTE employees that choose to provide health-care coverage, there is a Small Business Health Care Tax Credit available for qualifying small employers.
+For businesses with 25 or fewer FTE employees that choose to provide health-care coverage, a Small Business Health Care Tax Credit is available for qualifying small employers.